ahuamana/ahuamana/README.md

 ###

-👋 Hi, I’m an Android Enginneer
+👋 Hi, I’m an Mobile Enginneer
 - 👀 I’m interested in understanding the highest tecnology for Android
 - 🌱 I’m currently working on projects for Android using Virtual Reality and.
 - 💞️ I’m looking to collaborate on companies where they need my skills